What is “crossing the midline”?

 Establishing a “worker hand” and a “helper hand” is a sign that the brain is maturating and lateralization is occurring, and is strongly correlated with the ability to cross the midline.
 Both sides of the brain need to talk to each other for the “worker hand” and the “helper hand” to work together and compliment each other.
 Coordinating both sides of the body can be difficult for the child who avoids crossing midline.
 Often, these children have not yet established a hand preference, sometimes using their left and sometimes using their right to draw, color, write, eat, and throw.

-Effects on children who do not develop the Bilateral Skill:
+Affects on children who do not develop the bilateral skill:

 Furthermore, when a child has difficulty crossing midline, it can affect his/her ability to read.
 While the child is moving his/her eyes from left to right across the page, the eyes will stop at midline to blink and refocus; however, when this happens, the child will very frequently lose his/her place on the line and become confused as to where they left off.
 It also affects handwriting, as diagonal lines cross the midline, and the child may need to stop in the middle of the page to switch hands when writing from left to right.
 Many self care and daily living skills require crossing midline.
 For example, perfecting the skill of putting socks or shoes on requires one hand to cross over to the other side of the body.